Registration for this event is now closed

 1. Hike with us on the event day

-Complete the online registration form and join us on the trails on Saturday, August 10th, 2019 at the starting location of your choice, and connect with the 100+ other participants, each creating their own unique Sudbury Camino experience.
+Complete the online registration form and join us on the trails on the event day at the starting location of your choice, and connect with the 100+ other participants, each creating their own unique Sudbury Camino experience.

 A) 30 km from Kinsmen Sports Complex to Moonlight Beach